tristan-chenoweth/Code-ToolsVault/ReadMe.md

 ## To view all code language directories use the link to the ReadMe file below.
 ### [Code Launguages ReadMe](./CodeLanguages/ReadMe.md)

-## When viewing in Obsidian there are a few
+## For viewing in Obsidian
+For viewing code directly in Obsidian each ReadMe file has a link to a markdown file that will open the code directly in Obsidian for viewing.